rvidhya789/AEQ/README.md

 Drivers (Exist in the project)
-Chrome Driver for Mac
+Chrome Driver for Mac,
 Gecko Driver for Mac

 Browsers:
-Chrome
+Chrome,
+Firefox

 IDE: Intellij/Eclipse
 Plugins: Cucumber for Java, Gherkin